Vision for 2030 and Material Issues

 |11.
 Human Rights in the Supply Chain||

-A company that undertakes responsible sourcing across the supply chain
+A company that undertakes Sustainability sourcing across the supply chain

 Start of examination of Vision for 2030

-In December 2017, our CSR Committee made the decision to set 2030 as our next target year.
-We conducted discussions among officers in February 2018, and, based on these, began deliberations on Vision for 2030 within our CSR subcommittees.
+In December 2017, our CSR Committee (Currently, Sustainability Committee) made the decision to set 2030 as our next target year.
+We conducted discussions among officers in February 2018, and, based on these, began deliberations on Vision for 2030 within our CSR Subcommittees (Currently, 7 Sustainability Subcommittees).

 STEP 2 Review of Vision for 2020